Celebrity Big Brother (British TV series) series 3: John McCririck

 John McCririck (17 April 1940 – 5 July 2019) was a pundit for Channel 4 racing, he is best remembered by Big Brother fans for his protest over not receiving Diet Coke.
 John was first to enter the house on Day 1 and was second to be evicted on Day 12, and despite claiming to have never watched Big Brother before, he became a fan and regularly appeared on Big Brother's Little Brother, Big Brother's Big Mouth and, most recently, Big Brother's Bit on the Side.
 He and his wife, whom he calls Booby, presented Big Mouth for a week in July 2007, he also appeared as a hijacker on Big Brother: Celebrity Hijack in January 2008.
 In 2010, he entered the house for a second time to take part in Ultimate Big Brother, where he became the first housemate to be evicted.
 In 2015, as part of Big Brother 16s latest Timebomb twist, John returned to the house as a guest at Hotel BB.
 He entered and departed with Big Brother 8s Charley Uchea.
+He also made an appearance on Celebrity Big Brother 19.